Promoting Community Conservation Resilience

 Objective and activities

 The aim of the project is to contribute to the implementation of the CBD’s 2011-2020 Strategic Plan and Aichi Targets by providing policy advice on effective and appropriate forms of support for community conservation.
 The project will document and review the findings of bottom-up, participatory assessments in at least 20 countries of the resilience of community conservation initiatives and the support that should be provided to strengthen these initiatives.
 The results of the assessment will be widely disseminated and fed into the deliberations of the CBD and related international policy processes through an active outreach and advocacy campaign.
 The expected outcome is significantly increased and more appropriate legal, political, financial and other forms of support for community conservation initiatives that reflect the recommendations of communities themselves.

 State of implementation/results

-- Additional community conservation resilience assessments have started in twelve additional countries.
+- 68 community conservation resilience assessments (CCRIs) were completed in 22 countries.

-- Six national capacity-building workshops were organized with more than 270 community members.
+- Twelve national capacity workshops with more than 700 community members were conducted.